FedJudge: Federated Legal Large Language Model: Experiments

-$\bullet$ \textbf{Legal Reasoning Dataset (Client3):} This dataset is also collected from Lawyer LLaMA, where \textit{Instruction Input} is a question required reasoning, and \textit{Instruction Output} is generated by ChatGPT \cite{ChatGPT}.
-We divide them into the training and test set.
-Figure \ref{case} shows an example of the reasoning dataset.
+\item \textbf{Legal Reasoning Dataset (Client3):} We also collect legal reasoning data from Lawyer LLaMA \cite{lawyer-llama-report}, where \textit{Instruction Input} is a question required fine-grained reasoning, and \textit{Instruction Output} is generated by ChatGPT \cite{ChatGPT} with detailed evidence and reasoning procedures.
+We also divide these data into the training and test set.
+Figure ~\ref{example}(c) shows an example of the reasoning dataset. \end{itemize}